 Using an osteopathic approach that emphasizes the interrelationships between structure and function of the body through the use of manual and manipulative therapy.
-In conjuction with the osteopathic approach, Norwegian and Australian mobilization techniques, New Zeland mobilization with movement approaches, and myofascial release, and various specific chriopractic techniques are utilzed as well.
+In conjunction with the osteopathic approach, Norwegian and Australian mobilization techniques, New Zealand mobilization with movement approaches, and myofascial release, and various specific chiropractic techniques are utilized as well.

-A rehabilitative technique that was developed by Dr. Kenzo Kase in the mid 1970’s, that is designed to facilitate the body’s natural healing process while providing support and stability to muscle and joints without restricting the body’s range of motion as well as providing extended soft tissue manipulation to prolong the benefits of manual therapy.
+A rehabilitative technique that is designed to facilitate the body’s natural healing process while providing support and stability to muscle and joints without restricting the body’s range of motion as well as providing extended soft tissue manipulation to prolong the benefits of manual therapy.
 The tape, which is latex free, can be used on all populations ranging from pediatrics to geriatrics.
-It can be used to treat a variety of orthopedic, neuromuscular, neurological, lymphatic, and other medical conditions.

 Is a Deep Oscillation Therapy® revolutionary therapeutic device that treats swelling, relieves soft tissue pain and helps an injury recover faster.